cyrichardson/docs-cloud-keep/api-docs/general-api-info/role-based-access-control.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Like many other services, the |product name| service supports the protection of
 its APIs by enforcing Role Based Access Control rules.
-Sub-accounts can be
+You can grant roles
-granted roles to allow or prevent access to secrets stored in |product name|
+to sub-accounts to allow or prevent access to secrets stored in |product name|

 The account owner always has full access to all resources stored in |product name|,
 while new sub-accounts will have no access by default.